 Moreover, a common complaint is that the process “takes too long”.
 There are several prime suspects for this.
 Failure to scale is one.

-Begin with a risk assessment.
+Begin the NPD process with a risk assessment.
 The riskier the project, the more tasks must be kept in.
 If bringing a totally new technology to a new market, you’ll include nearly everything.
 But what if you are taking a blue widget and just making it green?
 And then selling the green widget through your normal channels?
 In this case, then you can likely scale out many things.

 Clearly, the team can go faster if it does less things.
 Speeding up the process.
 Bringing new products to market faster.